Video

 To sum up, it has revolutionized the way we consume and interact with media, and continues to evolve at a rapid pace.
 From analog to digital, streaming to virtual reality, video technology has transformed our world and will continue to shape our future.

-The development of video technology dates all the way back to the late 19th century.
-Here is a quick rundown of some significant turning points in the evolution of video technology:
+The development of video technology dates back to the late 19th century.
+Here is a quick description of some significant points in the evolution of video technology:

 1. The first video camera: In 1876, Eadweard Muybridge developed the first video camera, which used a series of still photographs to create the illusion of motion.